dingalapadum/fundamentals/git/README.md

 ## Initalize git repository
 ```
     git init
-# You will get a folder .git/which contains all the data that git uses to function.
-Among those there is configfile.
+# You will get a folder .git/ which contains all the data that git uses to function.
+Among those there is a configfile.
 ```
 <hr>